ArkThis/vrecordX/README.md

 2021 - and when we wanted to just "have the same thing again" on another machine (with the exact same Linux distro and version), it just didn't work.

-vrecord would have worked just fine, but the whole brew package environment was pulling in different versions, which at that time just happened to simply fail to
+vrecord would have worked just fine, but the whole *brew* package environment was pulling in different versions, which at some time just happened to simply fail to
-build without errors.
+build fine - and another time: fail with errors.

-And even if we found out how to fix it: This could happen again at any later time.
+The original vrecord is simply designed for and tested on MacOS environments. vrecordX does not require brew, and uses the more GNU-native "Makefiles" for setup.

 So: **vrecordX is for a stable and consistent setup.**
 In the spirit of Debian-Stable.

-(How boring, huh? 😜️)
+We try to keep this fork as in-sync as possible with upstream vrecord, and of course provide improvements or fixes back upstream. 😇️🌟️🌈️